18th January 2025

 Buying a property is a major decision, one that requires careful consideration and analysis of various factors.
 With the current economic landscape and fluctuating market conditions, it’s natural to feel uncertain about whether now is the right time to make such a significant investment.

-When we spoke to our online community of women, 40% said they felt people could buy property no matter the climate.
-Meanwhile, 17% felt that it was a bad time and 43% were unsure.
+When we spoke to our online community of women in 2025, 32% said they believed people could still buy property despite the current market conditions and inflation.
+Meanwhile, 25% felt it was not the right time due to rising costs, and 43% remained unsure, highlighting the uncertainty in today’s economic climate.

 Today we’ll dive into the conversations stimulating the debate surrounding property investing and ownership, as well as the pros and cons for both avenues to help you make an informed decision.